neuronphysics/AIME/README.md

 # AIME
 ## Implementation of the new model

-To train the model and the agent, run for example `python main.py --env cheetah-run --use-regular-vae`
+To train the model and the agent, run `python main.py --env cheetah-run --use-regular-vae` for using regular VAE.
+Run `python main.py --env cheetah-run` for using infinite GMM VAE.
+Override the default hyperparameters on the command line using for example `--state-size 100`.

 # For running the infinite GMM variational autoencoder and using visdom use this line
 ssh -L 8097:127.0.0.1:8097 username@hostname